 The most striking thing about this double-bowl antique-style vanity is its finish.
 Natural wood?
 Whitewash?
 It's a bit of both: faint white coating of paint, showing the texture of the wood underneath.
 To get a good sense of the finish, you really need to look at some close-up details.
 This vanity has a suggestion of a bombe (or convex, outward bowing) shape.

 At around $2,000, this piece is not cheap by any means.
 But it is a big piece of bathroom furniture (73"); it comes with a marble top pre-drilled for two sinks; it has lots of fancy detail work; and it provides tons of storage room, with its four drawers and two cabinets.Continue to 2 of 4 below.

 Cane-Fronted Bathroom Vanity For Antique "End of Empire" Look

-Pegasus, a no-name brand of bathroom furniture, makes this vanity.
-Their products tend to center around the antique look, most of them reasonably priced.
+This vanity comes from Pegasus, a little-known brand of bathroom furniture.
+Their products tend to center around the antique look, and most of them are reasonably priced.